 It’s that simple.

-Here are a few thoughts on improving a people-poor situation.
-Scheduletime to spend in your most important relationships.
+Schedule time to spend in your most important relationships.
 No schedule = No importance.
 People who talk about spontaneous activity, are telling you someone else is higher on their totem pole with you.
 That’s fine.
 Just remember that piece of data.

 When you are spending time with family and friends, enjoy it.
 This doesn’t mean you have to participate in planned activities or vacations.
 Instead try laughing together, talking together, or just being in the presence of one another.